15 Best Things To Do In Springfield, MA - Karta.com

 Thrill-seekers and families looking for a day of fun will love Six Flags New England, located just 10 minutes from downtown Springfield.
 As one of the premier amusement parks in the Northeast, Six Flags offers a variety of rides and attractions, from adrenaline-pumping roller coasters to family-friendly rides and water parks.

-For thrill lovers, rides like Superman the Ride and Wicked Cyclone are among the most popular, consistently ranked as some of the best coasters in the country.
 Families can enjoy gentler rides, live entertainment, and the Hurricane Harbor water park during the summer months, which features wave pools, lazy rivers, and towering water slides.

 Six Flags New England also offers seasonal events, like "Fright Fest" during Halloween and "Holiday in the Park" in winter, adding a festive flair to your visit.

-6. Visit the Titanic Historical Society Museum
+6. Titanic Historical Society Museum

 For a unique and lesser-known attraction, the Titanic Historical Society Museum in Springfield is a hidden gem that appeals to history buffs and Titanic enthusiasts alike.
 Located within a small building in Indian Orchard, this museum houses a fascinating collection of artifacts from the ill-fated RMS Titanic.